 International agents specialize in distributing products in various areas of the world, use their expertise to put your product in front of a customer base you may not reach yourself.

+IV.
 The rise of the affiliate marketing channels.

 Affiliate marketing is when you identify a popular affiliate to market your products.
 The affiliate earns a commission on every product sold through them.
 The reward or commission is based on specific metrics (actual sales or virtual clicks) when the outcome is due to the affiliate’s marketing efforts.